bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 even remove the original install's software, just retaining things like the bootloader and partitioning scheme.

+Go ahead and install some other "traditional" distro.
+If you use a very simple partitioning scheme, such as just one root partition and swap, you can skip some later steps.
+This is useful to expedite things and is in the spirit of these "quick start" instructions.
+More complicated partitioning schemes will require additional configuration later.

-Go ahead and install some other "traditional" distro, then boot into it.
-Set up things such as your desired users and network access.
+Once you've installed it, boot into it and set up things such as your desired users and network access.

 ## {id="compile-userland"} Compile userland